XlogicX/Fibonacci/README.md

 * nonsense (though 'correct') error checking (errchk) routine
 * algorithm doesn't actually start with 0,1,1 for the sequence, so it's patched into the beginning
 * nonsense abuse of regex
-* logic is flawed enough to have to patch after 12 numbers of sequence
+* errchk logic is flawed enough to have to patch after 12 numbers of sequence
+* unnessesary recursion, even though it should just be a loop (still functionaly however)